jhlothamer/godot_game_state_saver_plugin/README.md

 The plugin takes care of all of the above, but if you have special state logic you need to add for a game object, you can hook into the state system by connecting to certain signals (described below).

 ## Installation
-This plugin can be installed via the Godot asset library or you can clone or download the repository and copy the addon folder into your game.
+This plugin can be installed via the Godot asset store or you can clone or download the repository and copy the addon folder into your game.

 ## Demos
 There are two demos available for the plugin.
 A very simple demo is in the addons folder (res://addons/game_state_saver/demo/demo_title.tscn) so that is is included when installing from the asset library.
 A more complete demo is available in the plugin's GitHub repository.
 To get this demo please clone (do not download!) the entire GitHub repository and open its project.